bluz71/bash-seafly-prompt/README.md

 Layout
 ------

-*seafly* is a single line prompt that is divided into the following five
+*seafly* is a single line prompt that is divided into the following segments:
-segments:

 ```
 <Optional Prefix> <Host> <Git Branch> <Git Indicators> <Current Path> <Prompt Symbol>